abpio/abp-commercial-docs/en/modules/database-tables.md

 ### AbpTextTemplateContents

-This table can be used to store reusable text templates that can be easily referenced and rendered by the application at runtime.
+This table can store reusable text templates that can be easily referenced and rendered by the application at runtime.
 Each record in the table represents a text template content and allows to manage and track the text template contents effectively.